DeanLemans/deanlemans.github.io/content/00-raw/FUTURE.md

 - [ ] move from obsidian to emacs
 - [ ] erfenis contract, alles naar cassie? levi? frans? non-profit?
 - [ ] add live/personal updates to blogpost and keep projects more factual
+- [ ] how to create manpages for this site

 ### inbox from phone/ todolist form phone/ planning from phone